Matrix Completion with Hypergraphs:Sharp Thresholds and Efficient Algorithms: MCH: An Efficient Matrix Completion Algorithm

-Our algorithm consists of three stages: Stage 1 aims to partially recover the user clusters using the aggregated graph and hypergraphs, Stage 2 estimates the nominal rating vectors $\{v_k\}_{k \in [K]}$ of all the clusters based on the sub-sampled matrix $U$, and Stage 3 follows an iterative procedure to refine the clusters and finally outputs an estimated matrix.
-For two sets of users $\mathcal{S}_1,\mathcal{S}_2 \subseteq [n]$, we define $h_d(\mathcal{S}_1, \mathcal{S}_2)$ as the number of hyperedges in which all the constituting users belong to $\mathcal{S}_1 \cup \mathcal{S}_2$, and at least one user belongs to $\mathcal{S}_1$ and at least one user belongs to $\mathcal{S}_2$.
+\paragraph{Algorithm Description.} Our algorithm consists of three stages: Stage 1 aims to partially recover the user clusters using the aggregated graph and hypergraphs, Stage 2 estimates the nominal rating vectors $\{v_k\}_{k \in [K]}$ of all the clusters based on the sub-sampled matrix $U$, and Stage 3 follows an iterative procedure to refine the clusters and finally outputs an estimated matrix.
+For two sets of users $\mathcal{S}_1,\mathcal{S}_2 \subseteq [n]$, we define $h_d(\mathcal{S}_1, \mathcal{S}_2)$ as the number of hyperedges that cross $\mathcal{S}_1$ and $\mathcal{S}_2$ in hypergraph $HG_d$ (i.e., the number of hyperedges that contain at least one node in $\mathcal{S}_1$ and at least one node in $\mathcal{S}_2$).

-\paragraph{Stage 1 (Partial recovery of clusters)} We use the incidence matrix $H_d \in \{0, 1\}^{n \times |\mathcal{H}_d|}$ to represent the hypergraph $HG_d = (\mathcal{V}, \mathcal{H}_d, d)$, where the $(i, j)$-entry of $H_d$ equals $1$ if user $i$ belongs to the $j$-th hyperedge $h_j \in \mathcal{H}_d$, and equals $0$ otherwise.
+\emph{Stage 1 (Partial recovery of clusters):} We use the incidence matrix $H_d \in \{0, 1\}^{n \times |\mathcal{H}_d|}$ to represent the hypergraph $HG_d = (\mathcal{V}, \mathcal{H}_d, d)$, where the $(i, j)$-entry of $H_d$ equals $1$ if user $i$ belongs to the $j$-th hyperedge $h_j \in \mathcal{H}_d$, and equals $0$ otherwise.
 We then compute the \emph{weighted adjacency matrix} $A \triangleq \sum_{d=2}^W \frac{1}{d} H_d H_d^T$ based on $\{HG_d\}_{d=2}^W$, where $H_d H_d^T$ is an $n \times n$ matrix with its $(i_1,i_2)$-entry representing the number of hyperedges in $HG_d$ that contain both users $i_1$ and $i_2$.
 We employ a \emph{spectral clustering method} (e.g., the Spectral Partition algorithm in~\cite{yun2016optimal}) on the weighted adjacency matrix $A$ to obtain an initial estimate of the $K$ clusters, denoted by $\{ \mathcal{C}_1^{(0)}, \mathcal{C}_2^{(0)}, \ldots, \mathcal{C}_K^{(0)}\}$.